-- (a) Federal An exclusion is allowed for 50% of the gain from the sale or exchange of qualified small business stock issued after August 10, 1993, and held for more than five years.
-(Note This provision only affects 1997 returns for fiscal years which began on or after September 1, 1997.) - (b) Wisconsin Gain from the sale or exchange of qualified small business stock is included in gross income.
+- (a) Federal An exclusion is allowed for 50% of the gain from the sale or exchange of qualified small business stock issued after August 10, 1993, and held for more than five years. - (b) Wisconsin Gain from the sale or exchange of qualified small business stock is included in gross income.